 A quantmod user asked an interesting question on StackOverflow: Looping viewFinancials from quantmod.
 Basically, they wanted to create a data.frame that contained financial statement data for several companies for several years.
 I answered their question, and thought others might find the function I wrote useful… hence, this post!
 I called the function stackFinancials() because it would use getFinancials() and viewFinancials() to pull financial statement data for multiple symbols, and stack them together in long form.

-Call for Papers: R/Finance 2015: Applied Finance with R May 29 and 30, 2015 University of Illinois at Chicago The seventh annual R/Finance conference for applied finance using R will be held on May 29 and 30, 2015 in Chicago, IL, USA at the University of Illinois at Chicago.
+R/Finance 2017: Applied Finance with R May 19 and 20, 2017 University of Illinois at Chicago The ninth annual R/Finance conference for applied finance using R will be held on May 19 and 20, 2017 in Chicago, IL, USA at the University of Illinois at Chicago.
 The conference will cover topics including portfolio management, time series analysis, advanced risk tools, high-performance computing, market microstructure, and econometrics.
 All will be discussed within the context of using R as a primary tool for financial risk management, portfolio construction, and trading.